Va. judge jails woman during her testimony about alleged domestic assault

-But an attorney for Orndoff and the Loudoun County prosecutor’s office said multiple witnesses said Orndoff did not appear impaired and was anxious and agitated because she was facing the man accused of punching her in the face and testifying on emotionally charged matters.
+But a lawyer for Orndoff and the Loudoun County prosecutor’s office said multiple witnesses said Orndoff did not appear impaired but was anxious and agitated because she was facing the man accused of punching her in the face and was testifying on emotionally charged matters.

-Attorney Thomas K. Plofchan has filed a motion to vacate the contempt judgment and the Office of Commonwealth’s Attorney Buta Biberaj is supporting that effort.
-Orndoff spent two days in the Loudoun County jail before getting bond and was required to submit to a drug test.
+Attorney Thomas K. Plofchan has filed a motion to vacate the contempt judgment, and the office of Loudoun County Commonwealth’s Attorney Buta Biberaj is supporting that effort.
+Orndoff spent two days in the Loudoun County jail before being released on bond and was required to submit to a drug test.

-A brief filed by Biberaj’s office claimed Fisher violated Orndoff’s due process rights, Miranda rights, conducted an illegal investigation, and violated Virginia law requiring victims be treated with dignity and respect.
+A brief filed by Biberaj’s office asserted that Fisher violated Orndoff’s due-process rights, Miranda rights, conducted an illegal investigation, and violated Virginia law requiring that crime victims be treated with dignity and respect.

 “The events were concerning to us as to the message it sends to victims,” Biberaj said.
 “It is nearly impossible to get domestic violence victims to testify already.
 “This event may chill them from using the court process even further.”